apache/carbondata/docs/quick-start-guide.md

 ## Installing and Configuring CarbonData to run locally with Spark Shell

 Apache Spark Shell provides a simple way to learn the API, as well as a powerful tool to analyze data interactively.
-Please visit [Apache Spark Documentation](http://spark.apache.org/docs/latest/) for more details on Spark shell.
+Please visit [Apache Spark Documentation](http://spark.apache.org/docs/latest/) for more details on the Spark shell.

 #### Basics